 Anthropomorphic Celtic Sword

 There are two kinds of Celtic Medieval swords.
-The most common is the “long” sword, usually comprising of a stylised anthropomorphic hilt made from organic material, such as wood, bone, or horn.
+The most common is the “long” sword, usually comprising of a stylized anthropomorphic hilt made from organic material, such as wood, bone, or horn.
 The second type is a “short” sword with either an abstract or a true anthropomorphic hilt of copper alloy, such as Bronze.
 The Anthropomorphic Celtic sword, is of the second type.

 The Celtic sword symbolized power, strength, honor and the ultimate glory in battle.
 The fine quality and extraordinary skills required to produce these swords rendered them extremely expensive and hence, reserved for the warrior elites and tribal leader.
 The sword was often buried with its owner or thrown in the ocean as a gift to the gods or spirits.